nzkelvin/nzkelvin.github.io/_posts/2023-02-02-pcf-101-the-missing-manual.markdown

    this._notifyOutputChanged();
 }
 ```
 By calling `_notifyOutputChanged`, the framework is informed that the control has new outputs ready to be retrieved asynchronously.
-In other words, the control tells is framework/context that hey, I changed, here is the output, and please act accordingly.
+In other words, the control tells its host (Power Platform) that hey, I changed, here is the output, and please act accordingly.

 ### getOutputs() function
 When the framework is notified by the `_notifyOutputChanged` function, it calls the `getOutputs()` function.